2105-may24-devops/alex-project0/README.md

-Before jumping into the thrilling text adventure "AdventureGame" make sure you read the FAQs for this game!
+Before jumping into the thrilling text adventure "AdventureGame" make sure to read this:
+    You are thrust into the middle of a story with your own created hero having varying degree of expertise in three particular skills, strength, agility, and cleverness.
+    Do you have what it takes to choose through the many perilous choices and decisions to reach the ending? or will you make a wrong choice or fail a necessary skill roll and find your charater in the graveyard?
+Find out now by creating a character and playing through one of the game modules!
+Also make sure you checkout the FAQs for this game!
 ?
 How do I start?
     Make sure you are in the correct directory for the game in your terminal and run py p0.py (make sure you have python3 installed)